MARTIMM/gnome-gtk3/docs/content-docs/tutorial/signals.md

 You can test the keys for its values such as `GDK_KEY_Return` used in the example.
 The names can be found here: **Gnome::Gdk3::Keysyms**.

 ## Sending Signals

+Most of the time the program only have to sit back and wait for the user of your precious application to press a button or generate an action of some sort.
+Sometimes, however, you would like the program to respond to other actions.
+For example, you would like to show a counter of how many files have been processed by the program.
+Normally, this cannot be shown as long as that part is reading files.